Hey – welcome to Coach Pony, a website devoted to making your life coaching business a happy reality :).

 Choice #1: Focus on individuals who will be paying you out of their own pocket.
 Tired professionals looking for a new career, job-seekers needing a boost, younger people wondering how to get promoted…etc etc.

 Choice #2: Focus on companies.
 This still means you will coach individuals who work at said companies, but you might also be coaching teams or small groups as a part of your offerings.
-You will most likely have a focus on management and leadership.
+You will most likely have a focus on management and leadership, unless you end up helping with transitioning out.

 The Difference: One key difference between Choice #1 and Choice #2 is in who pays you, in the second case the organization is footing the bill for your services.
 This is a slightly different business model then the first choice, and it’ll mean taking a slightly different approach.